-Funding y Financing (e-buses)
+Funding & Financing (E-buses)

-- Funding: Funding in the city comes from passengers' fares.. - Financing: The city bought the current E-buses with its own resources and allocated them to the operators.
-In São José dos Campos, the city hall will be the financier of the E-buses through URBAM a mixed capital company, responsible for procuring the vehicles, and then will provide them to the private operators
+- Funding: Funding in the city comes from passengers' fares. - Financing: The city bought the current E-buses with its own resources and allocated them to the operators.
+In São José dos Campos, the city hall will be the financier of the E-buses through URBAM a mixed capital company, responsible for procuring the vehicles, and the will provide them to the private operators